 A grant of probate is granted when the deceased held a Will and this Will is submitted to the Court.
 Letters of Administration are granted when someone passes away without a Will and someone close to the deceased (generally next of kin) applies to become the Administrator of the estate.
+If you're not sure what you will require, feel free to give our legal team a call and they'll be happy to give you some no-obligation advice.

 Funeral expenses are considered an estate expense, this means that the deceased’s bank accounts can be used to pay for the funeral expenses.
 However, if any other person pays for the funeral expenses, they are entitled to be reimbursed for these expenses from the estate.